 Post-surgery

-After surgery, you will be recovered in the PACU or Center for Outpatient Surgery where you’ll be monitored by specially trained nursing staff under the direction of your surgeon and anesthesiologist.
+After surgery, you will be recovered in the PACU (Phase 1) and/or Phase 2 Recovery where you’ll be monitored by specially trained nursing staff under the direction of your surgeon and anesthesiologist.

 Expect to feel some pain and discomfort after surgery.
 Your surgeon may order medication to help reduce your pain.
 This medication can be picked up from the VHC Outpatient Pharmacy prior to leaving the hospital if desired.